 We believe efficient gas-fired generation is essential to delivering Net Zero emissions by 2050, providing the flexibility needed to back up a system based on renewables.
-The Project will only be built with a clear route to decarbonisation, by equipping it with post-combustion CCS technology.
+The Project will only be built with a clear route to decarbonisation, by equipping it with post-combustion Carbon Capture Plant (CCP) technology.

-The UK Government recently announced its ambition for the UK to become a world-leader in CCS technology, with a target to remove 10MT of CO_2 by 2030.
-Scotland has committed to being carbon Net Zero by 2045.
+The UK Government recently announced its ambition for the UK to become a world-leader in CCS technology, with a target to remove 10MT of CO2 from UK emissions by 2030.

-The Project would safeguard thermal energy generation in the area and support long-term direct and indirect local employment, as well as the economic benefits that it will bring to the region.
+The Project would safeguard energy generation in the area and support long-term direct and indirect local employment, as well as the economic benefits that it will bring to the region.